jurix99/kubernetes-data-lab/README.md

 ## Deploying the Jupyter on the cluster

 We implemented Service and Deployment configurations in order to run the Jupyter lab on our cluster.
+We also made our [Dockerfile](https://github.com/seb-jul/kubernetes-data-lab/tree/main/Notebook_dockerfile) for specific dependencies.
 Run on your terminal the following:

 ```sh
 kubectl apply -f Config_Jupyter/jupyter-service.yaml